beshu-tech/readonlyrest-docs/fips.md

   * DEST_KEYSTORE_TYPE - type of output keystore.
 Must be BCFKS.
   * SOURCE_KEYSTORE_PASSWORD - password protecting keystore to convert.
   * DEST_KEYSTORE_PASSWORD - password protecting output file.
-  If you placed dowloaded jar with bc-fips somewhere else then you have to use appropriate path instead of `./bc-fips-1.0.2.1.jar`
+If you saved the bc-fips jar in a different path, remember to run it using the appropriate path instead of  `./bc-fips-1.0.2.1.jar`